NicztinEnripue/ing/README.md

 - 📫 How to reach me: [Email](mailto:nicztin@example.com)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love hiking and exploring new places!

+## 📝 Description

+Welcome to my GitHub profile repository!
+This repository showcases my work, projects, and contributions across various domains, including web development, cloud computing, and open-source software.
+Here, you will find information about my current projects, technologies I use, and how to get in touch with me.

+Feel free to explore my repositories and reach out if you have any questions or want to collaborate on exciting projects.
+Happy coding! 😊

 ## 🛠️ Technologies & Tools